Skip to main content

 # Snapshots are accepted for statesync only after verifying it with these trusted snapshot providers.

-# Atleast 1 trusted rpc server is required for enabling state sync.
+# At least 1 trusted rpc server is required for enabling state sync.

 rpc_servers = "http://rpc1:26657,http://rpc2:26657"